MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitresumeiowithtag.md

 UID: NF:acxcircuit.AcxCircuitResumeIoWithTag
 tech.root: audio
 title: AcxCircuitResumeIoWithTag
-ms.date: 08/23/2021
+ms.date: 02/04/2022
 targetos: Windows
-description: TBD - The AcxCircuitResumeIoWithTag function is used to resume circuit IO after it has been stopped.
+description: The AcxCircuitResumeIoWithTag function is used to resume circuit IO after it has been stopped.
 prerelease: true
 req.assembly:
 req.construct-type: function